elasticpath/react-pwa-reference-storefront/documentation/extending.md

 	* Update the export settings of the page with the component name to view the changes in the storefront.
 	* Add all required components and content for the component.
 	* Import the component to other components or pages as required.
+7. In the `src/components/mycomponent.main.less` file, create and add any custom CSS, if any.
-7. In the `src/components/mycomponent.main.jsx` file, add the required custom CSS.
+8. In the `src/components/mycomponent.main.jsx` file, import the custom CSS file, if any.

 {% include legal.html %}